 Unique sponsor opportunities are available for individuals and businesses for Making Minds Matter at UPMC Western Behavioral Health.
 For additional information, call 412-864-3519 or email MakingMindsMatter@upmc.edu.

-We are pleased to introduce the Making Minds Matter at UPMC Western Behavioral Health magazine.
-We hope this publication will help to reduce stigma and expand community engagement on behalf of our patients, who are among one in every five Americans experiencing some form of mental illness.Read our latest issue.
+We hope the Making Minds Matter at UPMC Western Behavioral Health magazine will help reduce stigma and expand community engagement.Read our latest issue.